Literary-Insights/blog/src/content/blog/5 Elements of Effective Thinking, The - Burger, Edward B. & Starbird, Michael.txt-1.md

- Here is a summary of the key points in the introduction:

 - Brilliant students and innovators are not born that way, they develop habits of effective thinking that lead to success.
 Genius does not appear magically or in a single leap.